ansh-varshney/QuickSum-NLP-Summarization-Tool/README.md

 ## 🌐 Supported Languages

-QuikSum supports multiple languages for both summarization and sentiment analysis.
+QuickSum supports multiple languages for both summarization and sentiment analysis.
 Language detection is automatic, but you can specify the language manually using ISO 639-1 codes.

 ## 🤖 Technologies Used